Eighty per cent of caregiving for older adults is provided by families, usually by a spouse, partner or adult children.

 Couples can often make small changes in their home and support services as they grow older.

 Good caregiving means having the time, right personality and resources to take on this responsibility.
-Try to share the caregiving responsibilities if possible.
+Try to share the caregiving responsibilities, if possible.
 Family members often have different skills and can be supportive in various ways.
-Take time to learn about what community resources are available.
+Take time to learn about what community resources are available and consider establishing a “circle of care”.

 Take care of yourself